nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. Populate the UI window using the the `fillInnerParts` method of `MainWindow`.

 The `MainWindow#fillInnerParts` method will populate the UI by:
-1. Populating the `courseListPanel` in the Left Pane.
+1. Populating the Left Pane with a `CourseListPanel`.
 2. Populating the `pageTab`
 3. Populating the `commandBox`
 4. Populating the `resultDisplay`
 5. Populating the `statusBarFooter`

-As shown in Figure 2, users will be shown the Course Page upon launching tha application.
+As shown in Figure 2, users will be shown the Course Page upon launching the application.
 The GUI will then refresh accordingly as the user navigates through the different pages in the application.

 #### Navigating through pages